etan18/Obsidian-Notes/Computer Science/Machine Structures/GPU.md

 ![[gpu.png]]

+Today's [[machine learning]] applications using GPUs typically involve training [[attention]] weights or inference.
+These applications are currently **memory-bound**, meaning that the constraint for [[model scaling]] lies in the ability to transfer data between components of the chip.
 ### abstraction
 The general abstraction for GPU hardware consists of four layers: [[threads]], warps, blocks, and finally the GPU grid.